-For the term of this Agreement, the Parties agree to maintain a joint committee consisting of two representatives from the Coalition of Graduate Employees and two representatives from the University with the sole purpose of reviewing housing needs and challenges on and near all OSU campuses, including Corvallis, Bend, Portland, and Newport.
+For the term of this Agreement (July 1, 2020 through June 30, 2024), the Parties agree to form maintain a joint committee consisting of two representatives from the Coalition of Graduate Employees and two representatives from the University with the sole purpose of reviewing housing needs and challenges on and near all OSU campuses, including Corvallis, Bend, Portland, and Newport.
 Topics within this purview shall include, but are not limited to: OSU housing policies; institutional support to OSU employees who require housing assistance; OSU's expansion and growth priorities and their impacts on housing; and OSU lobbying efforts at all levels of government (city, county, state, and federal).
-The Office of University Human Resources shall call together the joint committee within three months of the ratification of this Agreement.
+The Associate Vice Provost of Academic Employee and Labor Relations University Human Resources shall constitute call together the joint committee within three months of the ratification of this Agreement.